NETWORK SECURITY ASSESSMENT | 10 MIN READ

 It's disappointing to know that when you purchase a piece of technology, the next model of that device has likely already been developed, manufactured, and tested for next year's release.
 Your network, and all of the technology that comprises it, is no different.

-As a result, an annual security audit is important to make sure that you're keeping up with the rapidly developing world of the internet (and cyber threats).
+As a result, an annual security assessment is important to make sure that you're keeping up with the rapidly developing world of the internet (and cyber threats).
 But why do you need to use a third-party to complete this?

-Whether you have an internal IT specialist (part-time or full-time) or an outside company managing your cyber security and help desk support, a separate third-party is necessary to complete your audit.
+Whether you have an internal IT specialist (part-time or full-time) or an outside company managing your cyber security and help desk support, a separate third-party is necessary to complete your assessment.
 After all, if your resident IT specialist or managed IT services company did it, they likely wouldn't find anything wrong (otherwise, they would have already fixed it).

-You don't have to hire a third-party company to do your audit.
+You don't have to hire a third-party company to do your assessment.
 It can be an internal IT person, but a best practice is to make sure it isn't the same person or organization who handles your IT security (for the reasons stated above).